select – wait for events on a set of streams

 Functions

-select.poll()
+select.poll() poll

 Wait for activity on a set of objects.

 This function is provided by some MicroPython ports for compatibility and is not efficient.
-Usage of Poll is recommended instead.
+Usage of poll is recommended instead.

-class Poll
+class select.poll

 Register stream obj for polling. eventmask is logical OR of: